Flea & Tick Control for Dogs in Montgomery County, MD

 - Collars are a good choice for pets that refuse to take pills.
 This economical option lasts for about eight months before you must buy a new one.
 One drawback is that some animals experience skin irritation from wearing the collar.

-- Shampoos, sprays, and dips are a cost-effective way to kill fleas and ticks on contact.
-This is an appropriate option for pets that already have a parasite problem.
+- Shampoos, sprays, and dips are cost-effective ways to kill fleas and ticks on contact.
+These are appropriate options for pets that already have a parasite problem.

-For advice on which preventative treatment to use, consult with the experienced veterinarians at Germantown Vet Clinic.
+For advice on which preventative treatment to use, consult with the experienced veterinarians at Germantown Vet.
 We can write your pet a prescription if necessary.

 How We Can Help with Flea & Tick Prevention